robrides/JPACRUDProject/README.md

 * Ensure the database account to be used by the app exists in MySQL.
 * Connect to your app from a browser using http://youripaddress:AppPort/nameofproject

+### How to Used

+This application models user login, registration, and account management.
+The supplied SQL script includes a mix of admin and user accounts.
+There are three user type choices in the application (administrator, customer, employee) however, there are essentially just two roles, administrator and non-administrator.

+Examining the data in the database will provide the login credentials as they are stored in clear-text.
+As a non-administrator role the user has access to either register a new account or update their account.
+An administrator has access to additional fields as well as an administrator console with search capability as well as the full list of user accounts.
+An administrator can register new accounts including setting user type which a non-administrator does not have access to.
+An administrator can also delete accounts as well as update all existing accounts.

 ### UML Diagram

 ![UML Diagram](https://github.com/robrides/JPACRUDProject/blob/master/UserJPA/UserJPACRUD_UML.png)